Blinerator/neorv32_aes_pynq_z2/README.md

 `git submodule update --init --recursive`

 # Generating a bitstream
-The build.py script generates handles building the project from start to finish.
-It creates a Vivado project in the syn/ directory; if the block diagram needs to be changed, it should be modified in the Vivado GUI and then saved to syn/block_design.tcl.
+The build.py script handles building the project from start to finish.
+It creates a Vivado project in the syn/ directory; if the block diagram needs to be changed, it should be modified in the Vivado GUI and then exported to `syn/block_design.tcl`.
 It will be automatically sourced on the next build.

 To run a build, execute the following in this directory: